 - Evaluate if the partner understands the business and the need for cloud migration.

 - The partner needs to have deep domain expertise to know the business criticality of the applications and processes.

 - Ask them to provide a reference of other customers to gauge their authenticity, experience, and expertise.

 - Ensure that they have highly skilled technical talent to plan and manage the migration– The tech talent should be well conversant with the legacy as well as modern technologies.

 - Ensure that they provide maintenance, training, and post-deployment support when required.

 - Do a cost-benefit analysis to know if the whole process of migration and support fits within the stipulated budget.

 Manage security and compliance

-One of the major roadblocks for cloud adoption is data security and compliance with regulations.
-For example, a financial company could be worried about sensitive data such as customer holdings getting leaked on a public domain.
+One of the major roadblocks to cloud adoption is data security and compliance with regulations.
+For example, a financial company could be worried about sensitive data such as customer holdings getting leaked into the public domain.
 The selected cloud deployment must thoroughly understand the overall security strategy of the company and align the overall cloud strategy according to it.
 The decision-makers in the company should have an audit mechanism to ensure that the cloud strategy complies with the legal and regulatory requirements.

 Take baby steps to become a cloud-ready enterprise